greyliedtke/greyliedtke.github.io/README.md

 Github for Grey liedtke

-Mostly just references to simple code and issues I continually struggle with
+Mostly just references to simple code and resources I continually google